 1. Where to upload a video tutorial?

 The most obvious choice is YouTube because it is the world's largest video sharing platform.
 However, options such as Vimeo or even Facebook may produce equally impressive results.
-The eLearning websites, like Udemy, Skillshare or Lynda are also worth considering if your plan is to produce video tutorials on a professional level.
+The eLearning websites, like Udemy, or Skillshare are also worth considering if your plan is to produce video tutorials on a professional level.

 2. Optimize the video description

 Using keywords in the video description will secure better search results.
 Choose keywords that are directly related to the topic your video is covering, because you will gain nothing if the video appears in search results for unrelated subjects.
 There are a lot of different tools online you can use to discover the best keywords for your video tutorials, including the Google AdWords Keyword Planner Tool.

 One of the best ways to promote your video tutorials is to write blogs about the topics you are covering because you can use the videos to offer more info about the subject.
 That way you'll direct readers towards the tutorial and you'll be able to generate more traffic.

 Part 7: Summarize and Improve for Next Video Tutorial

 Don't expect your first video tutorial to be a major success, that's going to attract millions of views.
 But what you can do is keep track of the number of hits the video got, pay attention to the comments, suggestions or critique and try to do better in the next video.
 There are many different tools you can use to monitor a video's performance, including YouTube Analytics if you're using this platform.

 Developing your video making skills and using the feedback you get to increase the quality of the content you're producing is probably the most important aspect of the entire process.
 Failing to find ways to improve the video tutorials you're making may result in a low number of views and their overall poor performance on the Internet, so you should do everything in your power to constantly find new ways of reaching new audiences and delivering high-quality tutorials to your audience.